-A variety of interest surveys are solicited and GWE utilizes the Youth Truth Survey to collect students, families, and staff input and determine specific needs in the areas of engagement, academic challenge, emotional and mental health, and diversity, equity and inclusion.
+A variety of interest surveys are solicited and J.W.
+Long utilizes the Youth Truth Survey to collect students, families, and staff input and determine specific needs in the areas of engagement, academic challenge, emotional and mental health, and diversity, equity and inclusion.
 This provides the campus the information to gain insight, catalyze change, and monitor improvements and develop strategic plans to address these unique perspectives.

+To celebrate our volunteers, we will recognize volunteers through our communication systems such as social media, campus newsletters, and campus website.
 Staff will initiate positive, consistent parent contact and keep logs of communications with parents.
-To communicate opportunities for parent engagement, the GWE shares the district's activities and events such as neighborhood Back to School Bashes throughout the community, Open Houses, Parent-Teacher conferences, ExCEL enrichment activities through website, Remind, Facebook, flyers/brochures, campus newsletters - Tiger Tales, campus publications.
+To communicate opportunities for parent engagement, J.W.
+Long shares the district's activities and events such as neighborhood Back to School Bashes throughout the community, Open Houses, Parent-Teacher conferences, ExCEL enrichment activities through website, Facebook, Twitter, flyers/brochures, campus newsletters, campus publications.
 A parental involvement newsletter is available in multiple languages on the Terrell ISD Website to assist parents with information on how to help their children with school activities and to improve the school-parent partnership.
 A new parent app is available through the district's enhanced website.

-Gilbert Willie Elementary provides the Community Resource Guide in both English and Spanish and houses "need to know" information regarding the campus on its website.
+J.W.
+Long Elementary provides the Community Resource Guide in both English and Spanish and houses "need to know" information regarding the campus on its website.

-Parent conference will be held in both the fall and spring, as it is important for families to be knowledgeable of what is happening in classrooms with their children.
+A mandatory parent conference will be held in the Fall, Spring and end of year.
 Community partnerships will be incorporated to help with campus needs.
-89% of our students receive free breakfast and lunch.
-ACE, an after-school care program is provided for many of our students.
+Friends of Public Schools will join the district in creating Ambassadors for the district and Gilbert Willie will have two ambassadors.
+100% of our students receive free breakfast and lunch.
+An After-School Care program will be provided for many students.

-Gilbert Willie completes safety drills, views multiple security cameras, attend district safety meetings, complete compliance training and continuing education training.
+J.W.
+Long completes safety drills, views multiple security cameras, attend district safety meetings, complete compliance training and continuing education training.
 Teacher and student surveys indicate school is a safe environment.